 The College commits to providing adequate copies of core textbook and supporting material as specified in its degree programme specification to support students to learn onsite at the College, using physical resources as well as e-resources.
-In addition, the College, as it matures and grows, will provide an ever-growing bank of physical resources related to its programmes of study.
+In addition the College, as it matures and grows, will provide an ever-growing bank of physical resources related to its programmes of study.
 These will include books, magazines and journals.

-d) Proximity to the British Library
+c) Proximity to the British Library/Manchester Central Library

-Given the College's physical proximity to the British Library (20 mins door to door), all students will be encouraged to join the British Library and access its vast collection of physical and electronic resources and to consider it as place of study beyond the College.
+Given the College's physical proximity to the British Library, all London-based students will be encouraged to join the British Library and access its vast collection of physical and electronic resources and to consider it as place of study beyond the College.